How to buy Auckland Airport shares

 Have Auckland Airport's shares ever split?

 Auckland Airport's shares were split on a 9:10 basis on 31 March 2014.
 So if you had owned 10 shares the day before before the split, the next day you'd have owned 9 shares.
 This wouldn't directly have changed the overall worth of your Auckland Airport shares – just the quantity.
 However, indirectly, the new 11.1% higher share price could have impacted the market appetite for Auckland Airport shares which in turn could have impacted Auckland Airport's share price.

 Auckland Airport share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Auckland Airport's is 1.0012.
-This would suggest that Auckland Airport's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Auckland Airport's is 0.9818.
+This would suggest that Auckland Airport's shares are less volatile than average (for this exchange).

 Auckland Airport overview

 Auckland International Airport Limited provides airport facilities, supporting infrastructure, and aeronautical services in Auckland, New Zealand.
 The company operates through three segments: Aeronautical, Retail, and Property.
 The Aeronautical segment offers services that facilitate the movement of aircraft, passengers, and cargo, as well as utility services, which support the airport; and leases space for facilities, such as terminals.
 The Retail segment provides services to the retailers within the terminals; and car parking facilities for passengers, visitors, and airport staff.
 The Property segment leases cargo buildings, hangars, and stand-alone investment properties.
 The company was founded in 1988 and is based in Manukau, New Zealand.

 eBay EOFY sales: Best deals from Apple, KitchenAid and more

 Score up to 22% off millions of items with these top end of financial year offers.